Proper Putting Stroke Tips

 3. Putting Backstroke

 With your eye line and alignment set, make sure that your chest and arms are in the triangle position we talked about earlier.
-The Swing Align Short Game will keep your arms and chest in that position so we recommend practicing with the tool regularly.
+The Swing Align Short Game configuration will keep your arms and chest in that position so we recommend practicing with the tool regularly.
 Getting your setup down is all well and good, but now you actually need to make the stroke.
 Like in a full golf swing tempo is important to your putting stroke.
 There is no need to rush so make a smooth backstroke and through-swing varying the length of your stroke depending on the distance of your putt.
 You should take the putter away down the line of your putt and for longer putts let the putter swing slightly to the inside along a gentle arc.
 Do not manipulate the face of the putter with your hands.
 Rely on maintaining the triangle between your arms and chest to keep the putter face square.

 4. Putting Contact